cryzed/vpn-whitelist/README.md

 # vpn-whitelist

-Small foreword: I realize how complex many network configurations and how vastly they can differ: some people might dislike `UFW` and prefer using `iptables` directly, or don't use `NetworkManager` at all.
+Small foreword: I realize how complex many network configurations are and how vastly they can differ: some people might dislike `UFW` and prefer using `iptables` directly, or don't use `NetworkManager` at all.
 Please keep in mind that this is _mostly_ for my private use.
 I released this just in case someone else has a use for it, and I spend too much time on it not to share it -- this is all to say, I most likely won't add options for your specific network configuration and wishes if this doesn't do it for you.